-The Cork Traveller Women’s Network are a community development organisation, run by Traveller women and working for Traveller rights in the city.
+The Cork Traveller Women’s Network is a community development organisation, run by Traveller women and working for Traveller rights in the city.

-Our work involves supporting Traveller women as leaders, promoting Traveller health, advocating for Traveller accommodation and the promotion of Traveller culture and ethnicity.
-We support a network of Traveller women’s groups throughout the city as well as the Meelagh Traveller Community Centre.
+Their work involves supporting Traveller women as leaders, promoting Traveller health, advocating for Traveller accommodation and the promotion of Traveller culture and ethnicity.
+They support a network of Traveller women’s groups throughout the city as well as the Meelagh Traveller Community Centre.

 (Left) Last days of the Cork Synagogue 2016.

 From the 1880s over two million Jews, fleeing pogroms and persecution, left Tsar Alexander II’s Russia, making their way towards the United States.
 A tiny number disembarked at Cobh, some say their broken English led them to think the cry of ‘Cork!
 Cork!’ was a call for ‘New York'.